 Helsinki might be the pulsing capital, but with all these things to do in Tampere, you will see here is where the real Finland begins.

 With all these useful things to do in Tampere guide, you can also arm yourself with a few facts about Finland to endear yourself to the warm locals when they inevitably ask what you think of Finland.
-Finns have a firm sense of national identity, and even knowing a little of Tampere’s industrial history with textile and metal industries including Finlayson or Tampere’s tragic role in Finnish Civil War will quickly gain you, friends – as will discussing your love of sauna!
+Finns have a firm sense of national identity, and even knowing a little of Tampere’s industrial history with textile and metal industries, including Finlayson or Tampere’s tragic role in the Finnish Civil War, will quickly gain you friends – as will discussing your love of sauna!

 If you get lost or have any questions, take comfort in the fact that the hospitality of Finns easily overrides their customary reserve and anyone in Tampere will be happy to help a lost tourist!

-Seriously, they are worth stopping in for alone, but the meals are just as fabulous including juniper berry popcorn, home-made black sausages with lingonberry-rosemary jam (perfect after-sauna food), or horse burgers!
+Seriously, they are worth stopping in for alone.
+Still, the meals are just as fabulous, including juniper berry popcorn, home-made black sausages with lingonberry-rosemary jam (perfect after-sauna food), or horse burgers!

 One of the best reasons to visit Tampere is hands down, to attend the world’s only Moomin Museum where thousands of people every year come to pay tribute to this adorable family of white and roundish trolls with their cute large snouts.
 So classically Finnish, if you have never heard of these crazy characters who reside in the idyllic and peaceful Moominvalley, then there is even more of a reason to visit the Tampere Moomin Museum –

 If only because the wondering exhibition focusses on retells the entire story of the Moomins, beginning from the Great Flood, continuing on to the mystery at the lighthouse and covering the puzzling disappearance of the Moomins …